Qabel/qabel.github.io/_docs/Threat-Model.md

 ### Worst Case Scenario
 Attacker *O* is contact of user *A*, can eavesdrop traffic at clients of user *A* and has full access to the Qabel servers *A* uses.

-This implies that *O* knows which storage server prefixes *A* uses.
+This implies that *O* knows which Block server prefixes *A* uses.
 It also knows the number, size and modification time of the files, and the directory tree of *A's* prefixes. *O* can observe which accounts download files from *A's* prefixes and can guess which downloaders own the respective key.
 Additionally *O* can observe from which prefixes *A* downloads which files by matching the file size of the request and the stored files.
 The knowledge of *A's* drop ID is only a minor advantage to *O* since random users (can) write to *A's* drop ID.
 An attacker can statistically guess which accounts *A* communicates with by matching the IPs of downloading accounts from *A's* prefixes with the sender IPs of drop messages to *A's* drop ID.

 Visible Information:

-**Storage**
+**Block**

 * *A's* account <-> *A's* account's prefixes
 * *A's* account <-> *A's* identity